How to increase productivity and personal efficiency? There are some simple changes you can make to get more things done in less time.

 3. Complete Project Right the First Time

-If you are writing essays, you should learn how to better utilize your time for a more effective writing process.
+If you are a freelance writer, you should learn how to better utilize your time for a more effective writing process.
 It has been determined that completing projects right the first time can help increase productivity.

 If you had completed these projects correctly the first time, you could have actually saved yourself some time.
 Since you are licking your calf over, you are wasting a lot of time that could be utilized more productively.